 Differential mode can remove common mode noise, so more accurate voltage acquisition is possible.
 However, when the common mode largely exceeds the analog input range, the differential amplifier can not remove the common mode normally, resulting in measurement error.
 Therefore, it is necessary to reduce the common mode by grounding the bias resistor to the circuit and letting off the common mode current.

-There is no definite definition of the magnitude of the bias resistor and you need to find the magnitude of the bias resistor suitable for your environment.
+There is no finite definition of the magnitude of the bias resistor.
+The user must calculate the required bias resistor size for their measurement.

 * Reference bias resistance value: 100 kΩ ~ 1 MΩ